RichardoC/kube-audit-rest/README.md

 * test properly rather than use sleeps to manage async things...
 * have the testing main.go spin up/shut down the binaries rather than using bash and make it clearer that diff is required.
 * have workflow to test that docker image can be created once a maintainer adds a label to the PR.
+* document that image defaults to distroless
+* document this writes to default ephemeral

 ## Completed next steps
 * Use flags for certs locations